GamesRadar+ Verdict

 I used the Logitech G513 Carbon for all my work and play over the last two weeks.
 During that time, I tested on Shadow of the Tomb Raider and Planet Coaster during standard everyday play (fine, I also dabbled in some Lawn Mowing Simulator), and stress-tested speed and response times in CS:GO as well.
 I used the deck for all my daily work and typing, clocking speeds and accuracy using TypingTest.com.
 I also tested against the HyperX Alloy Elite 2 as they fall within similar price points.

-For more information on how we test gaming keyboards, check out our full GamesRadar+ Hardware Policy
+For more information on how we test gaming keyboards, check out our full GamesRadar+ Hardware Policy.

 Interested in something a little less messy?
 Check out our guide to the best wireless gaming keyboards on the market.
 We're also keeping you flexible with a range of our favorite hot-swappable keyboards as well.
 Or, for a more premium purchase, take a look at the best Razer keyboards available.

 Managing Editor of Hardware at GamesRadar+, I originally landed in hardware at our sister site TechRadar before moving over to GamesRadar.
 In between, I've written for Tom’s Guide, Wireframe, The Indie Game Website and That Video Game Blog, covering everything from the PS5 launch to the Apple Pencil.
-Now, i'm focused on Nintendo Switch, gaming laptops (and the keyboards and mice that come with them), and tracking everything that suggests VR is about to take over our lives.
+Now, i'm focused on Nintendo Switch, gaming laptops (and the keyboards, headsets and mice that come with them), PS5, and trying to find the perfect projector.